ga-dc/pennies/readme.md

 For the first iteration, Each person will flip over all twenty pennies than pass all 20 to the next person until each person has flipped over every penny.

 ## 2nd Iteration
 For the next iteration, each person will flip over 5 pennies of the 20, than pass those 5 to the next person.
 They will repeat this until all 20 pennies are flipped and passed to the next person.
+If you received 5 pennies, you can start flipping immediately and sending groups of 5.

 ## 3rd Iteration
 For the last iteration, each person will flip 1 penny and pass it to the next person.